 Dr. Starita is also the co-director of the Brotman Baty Advanced Technology lab (BAT-lab).
 The BAT-Lab allows researchers at UW and beyond to access cutting edge genomic technologies, find support for ambitious projects and we power the Seattle Flu Alliance.

-Dr. Starita is a Research Assistant Professor in the Department of Genome Sciences at the University of Washington and the Co-director of Brotman Baty Advanced Technology Lab.
-She earned her Ph.D. from arvard Medical School before coming to the University of Washington to train in functional genomics with Stan Fields and Jay Shendure.
+Dr. Starita is an Associate Professor in the Department of Genome Sciences at the University of Washington and the Co-director of Brotman Baty Advanced Technology Lab.
+She earned her Ph.D. from Harvard Medical School before coming to the University of Washington to train in functional genomics with Stan Fields and Jay Shendure.